deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Mechanism selection for direct syscall blocking. kprobe override requires CONFIG_BPF_KPROBE_OVERRIDE and an error-injectable kernel function.
+Mechanism selection for direct syscall blocking.

+Current strong-block behavior:

+- `auto`
+- `override_only`

+Both currently map to the kprobe override implementation.
+Historical values such as `lsm_only`, `sigkill_only`, and `audit_only` are compatibility leftovers and are not recommended for new configs.

 ##### Allowed Mechanisms {#inputs.proc.ai_agent.enforcement.allowed_mechanisms}